 Directed by Michael Curtiz

-1932 and ’33 were the top years for horror weirdness, with plenty of films bearing themes that outraged the censors.
+1932 and ’33 were the top years for horror weirdness, with plenty of films fronting themes that outraged the censors.
 Paramount adapted a controversial H.G.
 Wells story about vivisection and bestiality, and RKO ran wild with savage sadism.
 MGM took the prize for miscalculation, going overboard with a show about Yellow Peril sex fiends and a shocker about deformities that was condemned as an abomination and almost immediately withdrawn.
 Warner Bros. didn’t jump on the horror bandwagon with much enthusiasm; Jack Warner simply didn’t like the genre.
 As we learn from the extras on this new disc, the studio may have produced its two early horror pix only because they wanted to finish off a contract with Technicolor.
-The two-color process hadn’t brought audiences running, and its strange palette seemed like a natural for ‘weird’ subject matter.
+The two-color process hadn’t lured new audiences, and its strange palette seemed like a natural for ‘weird’ subject matter.

 Doctor X was well-covered in Forrest Ackerman’s monster magazines of the 1960s.
 Along with its then- equally hard-to-see sister film The Mystery of the Wax Museum, we were treated to blurry frame blow-ups of ‘scenes we never thought we’d get to see.’
 The Full Moon Killer in mid-transformation is a pasty horror with a strange cone-head.
 I don’t think either of these features were shown on television, and only real researchers would have known that they had been filmed in color.
-A surprise success, Doctor X launched Lionel Atwill as a horror icon, and made a horror scream queen of Fay Wray.
-She made five classic horror pictures in a row, ending with perhaps the greatest pre-Code shocker of them all, King Kong.
+A surprise success, Doctor X launched Lionel Atwill as a horror icon and made a horror scream queen of Fay Wray.
+She filmed five classic horror pictures in a row, ending with the greatest pre-Code shocker of them all, King Kong.

-Doctor X is more of a “Boo!” fun-house movie than a hardcore horror item, yet its big scares are more grisly (grislier?) than those in the Universal classics of 1932.
-The ‘synthetic flesh’ idea is fully, um, fleshed out, and although the cannibalism theme never gets past the talking stage, it remains front and center.
+Doctor X is more of a “Boo!” fun-house movie than hardcore horror, yet its big scares are more grisly (grislier?) than those in the Universal classics of 1932.
+The ‘synthetic flesh’ idea is fully, um, fleshed out, and although the cannibalism never gets past the talking stage, it remains front and center.
 More than one scientist suspect has a (ha ha) strangely coincidental past association with cannibalism.
 In one very creepy morgue scene we can’t tell what Lionel Atwill’s Dr. Xavier is doing to a corpse behind a sheet.
 Nothing as suggestive would show up until 1962’s The Horrible Dr. Hichcock.

-The mischievous butler Otto (George Rosener, a contributor to the script) almost acts like a spooky TV horror host — he repeatedly, cruelly scares the nervous maid Mamie (Leila Bennett).
+The mischievous butler Otto (George Rosener, a contributor to the script) acts like a spooky TV horror host — he repeatedly, cruelly scares the nervous maid Mamie (Leila Bennett).
 Ms. Bennett is a minor favorite — she plays notably eccentric characters in a number of well-regarded movies.
 I like her in The Purchase Price, and as a townswoman in Fritz Lang’s Fury.

 The show’s few detractors usually bemoan its comic relief, claiming that the fast-talking Lee Tracy negates any serious horror tone.
 Tracy’s handshake buzzer becomes a running gag, and he has funny encounter with a closet full of (literal) skeletons.
 Lee Taylor’s lame excuses when caught in Joanne’s parlor are the same burlesque nonsense that Jason Robards Jr. spouts in The Night They Raided Minsky’s.
 The actor was a big Broadway star, and his claim to fame was playing unscrupulous, slick reporters; his movie Blessed Event has some of the fastest delivery of dialogue in film history.
 But we can see where his style would rub some viewers the wrong way — when Fay Wray begins flirting, we don’t for a minute understand what she sees in him.